RELIABLE DRUG AND ALCOHOL TESTING

 Saliva alcohol testing is for screening negative results only.
 These results from an alcohol screening device will not give you the exact levels of alcohol concentration if the (ASD) is 0.02 or higher.
 Under 49 CFR part 40 of the Procedures for Transportation Workplace Drug and Alcohol Testing programs, you must confirm a non-evidential (ASD) saliva test showing over 0.02 alcohol by an approved breathalyzer machine test.

 Traditional screening methods have their limitations, such as a relatively short window of detection.
-An alcohol test for EtG, a biomarker test that can detect the presence of ethyl glucuronide in variety of specimen types, promises a much wider window of detection and is becoming more popular among potential users in the criminal justice, treatment and workplace markets.
+An alcohol test for EtG, a biomarker test that can detect the presence of ethyl glucuronide in a variety of specimen types, promises a much wider window of detection and is becoming more popular among potential users in the criminal justice, treatment, and workplace markets.

-EtG (Ethyl glucuronide) Testing is often required in child custody agreements before visitation is allowed and requires a laboratory test that can detect the substance up to 80 hours after consumption.
+EtG (Ethyl glucuronide) testing is often required in child custody agreements before visitation is allowed and requires a laboratory test that can detect the substance up to 80 hours after consumption.